kekii118/kekii118/README.md

 - no dni but i block/hide freely
 - ^ i dont int with ppl under 14 !! i'm sorry X-(
-- inspo and copying is fine idgaf LOL just ask before copying more about me in my strawpage <3 ata always open for signs
+- inspo and copying is fine idgaf LOL just ask before copying